discordjs/guide/guide/command-handling/adding-features.md

 data.push(`**Cooldown:** ${command.cooldown || 3} second(s)`);
 ```

-First we check to see if that command name even exists inside our Collection.
-If it does, we `.get()` it and then start `.push()`ing what we need into the `data` variable.
-Not all commands will have descriptions, aliases, or usage strings, so we use an if statement for each of those to append them conditionally.
+First you check to see if that command name even exists inside our Collection.
+If it does, you `.get()` it and then start `.push()`ing what you need into the `data` variable.
+Not all commands will have descriptions, aliases, or usage strings, so you use an if statement for each of those to append them conditionally.

-Last but not least, we need to send the message back to the user.
-Since help messages can get messy, we'll be DMing it to the message author instead of posting it in the requested channel.
-However, there is something very important we should consider: the possibility of not being able to DM the user, whether it be that they have DMs disabled on that server or overall, or they have the bot blocked.
+Last but not least, you need to send the message back to the user.
+Since help messages can get messy, you'll be DMing it to the message author instead of posting it in the requested channel.
+However, there is something very important you should consider: the possibility of not being able to DM the user, whether it be that they have DMs disabled on that server or overall, or they have the bot blocked.

 For that, you'll be using the `.catch()` method at the end of it all.